 There are two separate issues we can identify.
 First, how big a region should we take, i.e. what area A should K have?
 We will postpone dealing with this until below.
 Second, once we choose a fixed A, exactly what are the right boundaries for K?
 For example, should it include a lot of the foothills or not?

-Here is my strategy: always let a range show its best face for comparison.
-So what I do is the following, in the case of the Alps, to be specific: first, find the largest possible region anyone could think of as "the Alps."
+Here is our strategy: always let a range show its best face for comparison.
+So what we do is the following, in the case of the Alps, to be specific.
+First, find the largest possible region anyone could think of as "the Alps."
 Then, given a choice of area A, find the most rugged region K with the specified area A which fits inside that huge starting region.
-That will be my version of "the Alps" at size A.
+That will be our version of "the Alps" at size A.

 Now back to the first question, what size A to choose?
-This is where I have decided not to decide.
-I don't see a good way to nail down exactly how big a region to take, what outlying areas to include or exclude, or how down into the foothills to go.
-So I have calculated the ruggedness of various "versions" of each range.
-Three versions are displayed on the main ruggedness page; a large version (hopefully too large for most; it is intended to encompass most reasonable definitions of the range), a small version (hopefully too small for most), and (an attempt at) a "just right" version.
+This is where we have decided not to decide.
+We don't see a good way to nail down exactly how big a region to take, what outlying areas to include or exclude, or how far down into the foothills to go.
+So we have calculated the DRS value of various "versions" of each range, as a function of the area A.

-Here is how this affects the ruggedness calculation: as the area A gets smaller, we are selecting a more and more rugged core region of the range, so the ruggedness R increases.
-So we do not get a well-defined single value for "the ruggedness of the Alps" or "of the North Cascades."
-But we do get an interval of ruggedness values.
-When that interval is not too large, we can still make meaningful statements and comparisons, as I do on the main page.
+Here is how this affects the DRS calculation: as the area A gets smaller, we are selecting a more and more rugged core region of the range, so the DRS value increases.
+So we do not get a well-defined single value for "the ruggedness of the Alps" or "the ruggedness of the North Cascades."
+But we do get an interval of DRS values, and a graph of DRS as a function of area A. This allows us to still make meaningful statements and comparisons, as we do on the main DRS page.

-For example, consider the Sierra Nevada and the Colorado mountains.
-Even the largest version of the Sierra Nevada (48700 km^2, R = 95m) beats the smallest version of the Colorado mountains (36200 km^2, R=79m).
+For example, consider the Sierra Nevada (in California) and the mountains of Colorado.
+Even the largest version of the Sierra Nevada (48700 km^2, DRS = 95m) beats the smallest version of the Colorado mountains (36200 km^2, DRS=79m).
 Also, the sizes are not completely different.
 Hence it makes sense to say that the Sierra Nevada are more rugged than the Colorado mountains.

 In the case of the North Cascades and the West Chugach, it is harder to make a clear-cut comparison.
 The North Cascades come out a little ahead on a head-to-head basis, but the differences are within the margin of error for the calculation.

-A word about units and accuracy: the units of spire measure are the same as the units of height; I use meters.
-To get a feel for the meaning of the number, note that the spire measure of a point on top of a conical peak of height H and slope 1 (45 degrees) is equal to H/2.
-So for example, when I say that the ruggedness of the Alps is 177m, that means roughly that the "impressiveness" of the average point in the Alps is comparable to standing atop a conical peak of height 354 meters and slope 1.
+A word about units and accuracy: the units of DRS are the same as the units of height; we use meters.
+To get a feel for the meaning of the number, note that the ORS value of a point on top of a conical peak of height H and slope 1 (45 degrees) is equal to H/2.
+So for example, when I say that the DRS of the Alps is 177m, that means roughly that the "impressiveness" of the average point in the Alps is comparable to standing atop a conical peak of height 354 meters and slope 1.
 That's pretty rugged!

-The accuracy of most of these ruggedness values is plus or minus 5 percent, sometimes up to 10 percent.
+The accuracy of most of these DRS values is plus or minus 5 percent, sometimes up to 10 percent.
 Since the main use of the numbers is for rough comparison, this seems sufficient.